moorexa/org/author-note.md

 ```

 ## working with redirection
-Send data and retrive them
+Send data and retrieve them
 ```php
 use function Lightroom\Templates\Functions\{redirect};